tbajis/Bop/README.md

 2. By pressing the **Big Apple!** button (lower left corner)
 3. By pressing the **Refresh** button (top navigation item)

-When the user selects any of the buttons mentioned above, **Bop** will search for venues querying the user's selected "Interest" category.
+When the user selects any of the buttons mentioned above, **Bop** will search for venues, querying the user's selected "Interest" category.
 In addition, **Bop** will query a specific geographic coordinate with the search to return venues near a location.
 The coordinate used for each search is broken down below.

  | Search Button | Coordinate Searched
  | ------------- | ---------------------------------- |